 - 1. Current students of the school. - 2.
-Catholic children of participating parishioners (as defined in C above) who are siblings of students attending in the current school year or of a graduate of the school. - 3.
-Catholic children of nonparticipating parishioners (as defined in C above) who are siblings of students attending in the current school year or of a graduate of the school. - 4.
+Catholic children of participating parishioners (as defined in Appendix E) who are siblings of students attending in the current school year or of a graduate of the school. - 3.
+Catholic children of nonparticipating parishioners (as defined in Appendix E) who are siblings of students attending in the current school year or of a graduate of the school. - 4.
 Non-Catholic children who are siblings of students attending in the current school year. - 5.
-Catholic children of participating parishioners (as defined in C above). - 6.
+Catholic children of participating parishioners (as defined in Appendix E). - 6.
 Catholic children of non-participating parishioners. - 7.
 Non-Catholic children.

-Within categories numbered 1 through 7 above, priority will be given according to the date of the School admission application including registration fees.
+Within categories numbered 1 through 7 above, priority will be given according to the date of the School admission application including registration fees and required documents.